yhbyhb/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images located in "./examples/test3.jpg". belows are original test image and camera calibrated image.
+I applied the distortion correction to one of the test images located in `./examples/test3.jpg`. belows are original test image and camera calibrated image.
 ![alt text][test_image_n_undistorted]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I transformed image from RGB to HLS representation for robust detection of lanes.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at 5th cell of [`P4.ipynb`](./P4.ipynb)).
-S channel is used for color and L channel for x gradient.
+S channel is used for color threshold and L channel for x gradient threshold.
  Here's an example of my output for this step.
 ![alt text][pipeline_out]